jkolyer/featurebase/README.md

 FeatureBase is a Rails app designed to manage the entire feature lifecycle, from conception through maintainence, versioning and deprecation.
 The app works as an in-house system supporting all stages of feature development, used by product managers, developers, QA, and devops.

 The system is accessed through an administration portal, a JSON API, and in-memory databases.
 It integrates with external systems such as JIRA, github, and analytics tools.
-The admin portal captures feature definitions, screen designs, status, and development components, and can serve as a live dashboard of individual feature performance.
+The admin portal captures feature definitions, screen designs, status, and development components, and can serve as a live dashboard of feature performance.
 The API can be used by developers and QA for build/test, and devops in production.

 Features are associated with a given application <i>Role</i> and functional <i>Domain</i>.
 Roles describe the type of user acting on your system; domains group your features along functional lines.
 These are discussed below.